linux-surface/linux-surface/README.md

 There, you may also find device-specific caveats.
 A short overview of the process is provided below.

-This repository is aimed at Debian based distributions (Ubuntu, Pop!_OS, elementary OS, ...).
-Releases are provided for both, Debian and Arch Linux based distributions, but if you're running Arch, you may want to consider looking at [this][arch-linux-surface] project instead, or [here][fedora-linux-surface] if you're running Fedora.
+Releases are provided for both Debian and Arch Linux based distributions, but if you're running Arch, you may want to consider looking at [this][arch-linux-surface] project instead, or [here][fedora-linux-surface] if you're running Fedora.
 These releases can be found here: https://github.com/linux-surface/linux-surface/releases.

 You may also want to consider setting up one of the [package repositories][wiki-repos] to obtain automatic updates.
 After the installation, you should have a look at the [post-installation notes][wiki-setup-post], specifically you may want to set up [secure-boot][wiki-secure-boot] and install the proprietary firmware package (usually named `linux-firmware`) if you have not done so already.

-The following setup instructions re for Debian based systems (Debian, Ubuntu, Pop!_OS, elementary OS, ...).
-If you're running something else, you may need to adapt them for your distribution (have a look at the setup.sh script for more information).

 1. Before you can actually start, you will need to install some required packages.
    On Debian based distributions, you can do this by simply running
    ```
-   sudo apt install git curl wget sed
+   sudo apt install git
    ```

-2. Clone this repository.
+2. **Clone this repository.**
    To save some time, you can use the `--depth 1` flag.
    ```
    git clone --depth 1 https://github.com/linux-surface/linux-surface.git